awsdocs/aws-android-developer-guide/doc_source/lambda.rst

 A method, annotated with LambdaFunction, can have at most one argument.
 When invoked, its argument is serialized into JSON.
 The invocation is translated to an AWS request and is sent to AWS Lambda service.
-After excution, Lambda returns a JSON encoded response which is deserialized into an object whose type matches the return type of the method.
+After execution, Lambda returns a JSON encoded response which is deserialized into an object whose type matches the return type of the method.
 The (de)serialization is handled by LambdaDataBinder.
 The default implementation is LambdaJsonBinder backed by Gson.